-Small churches, large churches and mega-churches have this in common: They all need to involve more volunteers and leaders.
-There are over 100 different churches in our Systems Course, and this is a common struggle.
+Small churches, large churches, and mega-churches have this in common: They all need to involve more volunteers and leaders.
+We're serving hundreds of pastors in the Church Fuel membership program and every single church is consistently looking for new volunteers.

 One of the best ways to engage brand new people is to create some brand new volunteer positions.
 I know you need children’s ministry volunteers.
 I’m sure you could use some more greeters or small group leaders.
 But if you’ll create some new and SUPER-SPECIFIC roles, you’ll grab people’s attention.